© 2021 Snekguy. All rights reserved.

 The damp muscles of her tunnel kneaded and squeezed him in wracking waves each time she took him to the base, her most intimate reaches clamping down tighter with every stab of pleasure that rocked her.
 Their coupling was growing frantic now, all poise and grace abandoned as Moira began to fuck him in earnest, pumping her soft abdomen into his lap like a piston.
 He could hear the wet, lurid sounds of their rutting as she moved atop him, her powerful grip creating a wonderful suction that made him feel like her burning depths were being vacuum-packed around his shaft.

 When Freddy glanced up at her human half, he saw that her hands were buried in her own heaving bosom, Moira delving her slender fingers into her sensitive flesh as she kneaded desperately.
-Her damp hair fell over her face as she doubled over, the raven strands sticking to her shining skin, a throb of ecstasy making her arachnid limbs tremble.
+Her damp hair fell over her face as she doubled over, the raven strands sticking to her shining skin, a throb of ecstasy making her arachnid limbs quiver.

 She brought one of those sharp feet towards his belly, Freddy flinching away reflexively, but the leg merely sliced through the webbing that was keeping his pelvis immobilized.
 Now free to move his hips again, he did just that, lifting his butt off the mattress to meet her frantic thrusts.